Inayatullah Khan

-In the middle of the night, on 14 January 1929, Amanullah Khan handed over his kingship to his brother Inayatullah Khan and tried to secretly escape from Kabul to Kandahar.
+Khan was born into a Pashtun family.
+In the middle of the night, on 14 January 1929, Amanullah Khan handed over his throne to his brother Inayatullah Khan and tried to secretly escape from Kabul to Kandahar.
 Habibullāh Kalakāni and his followers chased Amanullah's Rolls-Royce on horseback but Amanullah managed to escape.

-With the King gone, Kalakani wrote a letter to King Inayatullah to either surrender or prepare for war.
+With the King gone, Kalakani wrote a letter to Inayatullah to either surrender or prepare for war.
 Inayatullah's response was that he had never sought nor wished to be king and agreed to abdicate and proclaim Kalakani as king on 17 January 1929.
 Inayatullah was airlifted out of Kabul by the Royal Air Force and spent the remainder of his life in exile.
 In August 1929, during the Afghan Civil War (1928–1929), there were rumours in Kabul that rupees bearing Inayatullah's name were circulating among anti-Kalakani forces.
 This led some to believe that Inaytullah had begun to contest the Afghan throne.
 However, nothing came of this, and the rumours quickly subsided.
 Inayatullah remained in Iran, until his death in Tehran in 1946.